-3.2 To what extent have anti-money laundering requirements been applied to the cryptocurrency industry?
+3.3 To what extent have anti-money laundering requirements been applied to the cryptocurrency industry?
+Describe the types of cryptocurrency-related businesses and activities that are subject to those requirements.

 The SBP does not recognise virtual assets (cryptocurrency) as legal tender to store and transfer value.
 There are no specific requirements applied to the cryptocurrency industry.